-This course has university transferability to the University of Alberta, University of Calgary, University of Lethbridge, Athabasca University, MacEwan University, Augustana Faculty of the University of Alberta, Canadian University College, Concordia University College of Alberta, King's University College and other institutions in combination with other courses.
+This course has university transferability to the University of Alberta, University of Calgary, University of Lethbridge, Athabasca University, MacEwan University, Augustana Faculty of the University of Alberta, Canadian University College, and Concordia University College of Alberta.
 For complete information consult the Alberta Transfer Guide (www.transferalberta.ca).